New-Frontier-Craft/New-Frontier-Craft/README.md

 - Create folder called `bin` in jars folder
 - Download [lwjgl 2.9.3](https://sourceforge.net/projects/java-game-lib/files/Official%20Releases/LWJGL%202.9.3/lwjgl-2.9.3.zip/download)
 - Extract the downloaded lwjgl zip
-- Create a folder named `bin` within the jars folder
 - Copy `lwjgl.jar` and `lwjgl_util.jar` from the jar folder of the extracted folder to the `jars/bin` folder of MCP
 - Create a folder called `natives` in your MCP `jars/bin` folder
 - Go to the `native/windows` folder of the extracted LWJGL zip, and copy the contents to the `natives` folder of MCP